pgRouting/workshop/docs/advanced/chapter-12.rst

 * Assigns a ``source`` and a ``target`` identifiers to each road link
 * It can logically "snap" nearby vertices within a certain tolerance by assigning the same identifier.
-* Creates a vertices table related to it.
+* Creates a ways_vertices_pgr table related to it.
 * Creates the basic indices.

 .. code-block:: sql